 Branson, Missouri, U.S.A

-If you've been paying attention to the new 2013 roller coasters, you've probably heard of Outlaw Run, and yeah.
+If you've been paying attention to wooden roller coasters recently, you've probably heard of Outlaw Run, and yeah.
 It looks pretty crazy.
 Its got the steepest drop on any wooden coaster at 81 degrees, all sorts of beyond 90 degree bankings, and the double barrel roll at the end.
 So its got all sorts of eye candy to make it look insane.
 And it is.
 Its F*CKING INSANE!!!!
 Luckily, these record shattering elements really blend in with the ride beautifully and truely make it a much more insane experience.
 The sharp transitions and overbanked turns combinded with the high speeds make this ride truely out of control.
 Those barrel rolls at the end are not only amazingly fun and dizzying, but they feel completely natural and not in the least bit gimmicky.
 And lets not forget the airtime.
 Outlaw Run still does have some great ejector air.
 Some of it is even taken completely sideways.
 Mmm.
 Sideways Airtime *drool*.
 Outlaw Run.
 This ride is so awesome that they even interviewed us to talk about how awesome it is. =)

 El Toro @